alban-read/Scheme-Windows-Workspace/App/docs/Animation.md

 This is normal for an animation or a game; to have a loop; that repeats for each frame.

-The problem is that running the step function literally in a loop; makes the timing variable; and also prevents any other Scheme functions from running.
+The problem is that running the step function literally in a loop; makes the timing of each frame variable depending on the work to do; and also prevents any other Scheme functions from running.

-For this reason there is also a timer that will call a step function quickly automatically in the background.
+For this reason there is also a timer that calls a step function automatically in the background and swaps the surfaces.

 To use it change the code to look like this:-

 ```Scheme
 (define every_step